mvanwinkleias/blog_posts/2025-03-13-python_namespace_packages_weirdness/README.md

 BUT

 This seems broken to me.
-(Soundness of this particular relational / hierarchical aside) it seems like it would make sense to BE ABLE to have namespace packages which have directories named after a base class, (i.e. **vehicles.car**) and organize sub-classes thus: (i.e. **vehicles.car.electric**).
+(Soundness of this particular relational / hierarchical aside) it seems like it would make sense to be able to have namespace packages which have directories named after a base class (i.e. **vehicles.car**), and organize sub-classes thus: (i.e. **vehicles.car.electric**).